revloc02/dndMarkdown/colver-5e-homebrew.md

 The DM begins by announcing "Initiative Count 1" to the table.
 If there are any creatures that rolled a 1 for their Initiative are then able to act.
 If there are any ties, the creature with the highest Passive Initiative goes first.

-After all creatures on Initiative Count 1 act, the DM continues counting.
-"Initiative Count 2", "Initiative Count 3", etc. This process continues until all creatures have acted.
+After all creatures on Initiative Count 1 act, the DM continues counting, "Initiative Count 2", "Initiative Count 3", etc. This process continues until all creatures have acted.

 ### End Phase